ivan-ccp/contentful-loc-tool/README.md

 ## Configuration

-Before using the tool, you need to configure your Contentful access token:
+Before using the tool, you need to configure your Contentful settings:

 ```bash
 contentful-loc config
 ```

+This will prompt you for:
+- Contentful Management API token
+- Space ID
+- Environment ID (defaults to 'master')

 ### Obtaining a Contentful API Token